locationtech-labs/geopyspark/docs/greyscale_ingest_example.rst

 The first is to copy and paste the code into a console like, iPython, and then running it.

-The second is to place this code in a python file and then saving it.
+The second is to place this code in a Python file and then saving it.
 To run it from the file, go to the directory the file is in and run this command

 .. code-block:: none

-  python3 file.py
+  Python3 file.py

 Just replace ``file.py`` with whatever name you decided to call the file.